lupyuen/pinetime-rust-mynewt/README.md

     rustup component add rls rust-analysis rust-src
     ```

-    If you see an error like `error: component 'rls' for target 'x86_64-apple-darwin' is unavailable for download for channel 'nightly'`, enter these commands to select an older working build of RLS (2019-05-22)...
+1. If you see an error like [`error: component 'rls' for target 'x86_64-apple-darwin' is unavailable for download for channel 'nightly'`](https://github.com/rust-lang/rls#error-component-rls-is-unavailable-for-download-nightly)...

-    ```
+    We will need to install an older working build of Rust Language Server (RLS), I recommend the `2019-05-22` build.
+Follow these steps:

+    Ignore the error and continue to the next step of this installation guide.

+    After completing the steps for _"Install Apache Mynewt"_, enter these commands into the Windows Command Prompt (not Windows Ubuntu)...

+    ```cmd
+    c:
+    cd \stm32bluepill-mynewt-sensor
     rustup override set nightly-2019-05-22
     rustup target add thumbv7m-none-eabi
     rustup component add rls rust-analysis rust-src --toolchain nightly-2019-05-22
     ```

-    The above commands should be executed in the `stm32bluepill-mynewt-sensor` folder.
+    The above commands should be executed in the `stm32bluepill-mynewt-sensor` folder that was created in the steps for _"Install Apache Mynewt"_.

     To find the last successful build of RLS:
     https://rust-lang.github.io/rustup-components-history/

 # Install Rust on Windows Subsystem for Linux (Windows)